visioninhope/foundationallm/docs/development/development-approach.md

-# FoundationaLLM DevOps Rules and Guidelines
+# FoundationaLLM DevOps rules and guidelines

 FoundationaLLM adheres to the trunk-based development philosophy.
 If you are a member of the FoundationaLLM core development team or you want to contribute to the code, we strongly encourage you to go through the following materials: